prickprat/SfbTools/README.md

 TODO

-configuration on commandline string

-Mocker is OPTIMISTIC : each message is performed in isolation :-> catches errors and moves on to next. prevents dirty tests. e.g. if sdn mocker not configured but sql is.
+Mocker is PESSIMISTIC: Does not execute any mockMessages if any are malformed.
+    Parse FIRST and validate BEFORE Running -- avoid dirty tests.

 CLEANUP needs to be done within each Test

-EDGE CAse testing
+EDGE Case testing

-message with no mocker configuration
-JSON not a dictionary ??
-ssmssss
-cdata for xml

-how to write a query to a different database?
+how do you write a query to a different database?

-mockconfiguration from Mock_Test

 Error Checking on configuration class instantiation

->> pyodbc connect with odbc driver

 timestamp conversion util>> dateutils

-'{ "driver":"SQL Server", "server":"sqlfrontend1.lync2013.local", "database":"LyncCdr", "uid":"administrator", "pwd":"Helpme1!" }'
+SQL SERVER connection error handling.

+Better Logging:
+    Error Logging
+    Debug logging
+    Print statements

+cxn = pyodbc.connect("DRIVER={SQLite3 ODBC Driver};SERVER=localhost;DATABASE=C:/Users/prickprat/Documents/Programming/SqliteDatabases/test.db;Trusted_connection=yes")